Multilingualism

 the target language, because it will be the only

-use it for their normal interactions both in and out
+will use it for their normal interactions, both in

 It can boost students' confidence, help achieve